 Port Vila is on the same latitude as Cooktown, in far north Queensland and Fiji, and the same longitude as Norfolk Island.
 Flying time is less than 4 hours from Sydney.

-Air Vanuatu has direct flights to Port Vila from Sydney, Brisbane and Auckland – but not every day.
+Air Vanuatu has direct flights to Port Vila from Sydney, Melbourne, Brisbane and Auckland – but not every day.

 There are also flights from Nadi and Suva (Fiji), Noumea (New Caledonia), and Honiara (Solomon Islands) to Port Vila – if you were thinking of taking in some of the neighbouring islands; but again, not every day.